paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     provisions.
 This case concerns constitutional challenges to two key provisions, commonly referred to as the individual mandate and the Medicaid expansion.

        The individual mandate requires most Americans to maintain “minimum essential” health insurance coverage.

-26 U.S. C

-    . §5000A.
-The mandate does not apply to some individuals, such as prisoners and undocumented aliens.
-    §5000A(d).
-Many individuals will receive the required cov- erage through their employer, or from a government pro- gram such as Medicaid or Medicare.
-See §5000A(f).
+Many individuals will receive the required coverage through their employer, or from a government pro- gram such as Medicaid or Medicare.
 But for individuals who are not exempt and do not receive health insurance through a third party, the means of satisfying the requirement is to purchase insurance from a private company.

-       Beginning in 2014, those who do not comply with the mandate must make a “[s]hared responsibility payment” to the Federal Government. §5000A(b)(1).
-That payment, which the Act describes as a “penalty,” is calculated as a percentage of household income, subject to a floor based on a specified dollar amount and a ceiling based on the aver- age annual premium the individual would have to pay for qualifying private health insurance. §5000A(c).
-In 2016, for example, the penalty will be 2.5 percent of an individ- ual’s household income, but no less than $695 and no more than the average yearly premium for insurance that co- vers 60 percent of the cost of 10 specified services (e.g., prescription drugs and hospitalization).
-Ibid.;
+       Beginning in 2014, those who do not comply with the mandate must make a “[s]hared responsibility payment” to the Federal Government.
+That payment,
+    which the Act describes as a “penalty,” is calculated as a percentage of household income, subject to a floor based on a specified dollar amount and a ceiling based on the aver- age annual premium the individual would have to pay for qualifying private health insurance.
+In 2016,

-42 U.S. C

-    .
-    §18022.
-The Act provides that the penalty will be paid to the Internal Revenue Service with an individual’s taxes, and “shall be assessed and collected in the same manner” 8        NATIONAL FEDERATION OF INDEPENDENT
+    for example, the penalty will be 2.5 percent of an individ- ual’s household income, but no less than $695 and no more than the average yearly premium for insurance that co- vers 60 percent of the cost of 10 specified services (e.g., prescription drugs and hospitalization).
+The Act provides that the penalty will be paid to the Internal Revenue Service with an individual’s taxes, and “shall be assessed and collected in the same manner”as tax penalties, such as the penalty for claiming too large an income tax refund.

-                     BUSINESS v.
-SEBELIUS

-                     Opinion of ofOBERTS, C. J.
-                       Opinion R the Court

-    as tax penalties, such as the penalty for claiming too large an income tax refund.

-26 U.S. C

-    . §5000A(g)(1).
 The
-    Act, however, bars the IRS from using several of its nor- mal enforcement tools, such as criminal prosecutions and levies. §5000A(g)(2).
-And some individuals who are sub- ject to the mandate are nonetheless exempt from the penalty—for example, those with income below a certain threshold and members of Indian tribes. §5000A(e).
+    Act, however, bars the IRS from using several of its nor- mal enforcement tools, such as criminal prosecutions and levies.
+And some individuals who are sub- ject to the mandate are nonetheless exempt from the penalty—for example, those with income below a certain threshold and members of Indian tribes.

        On the day the President signed the Act into law, Flor- ida and 12 other States filed a complaint in the Federal District Court for the Northern District of Florida.
 Those